Estimated reading time: 9 minutes

 Can lighting impact safety in cannabis cultivation facilities?

 Yes, improperly installed lighting can overheat and become a fire hazard.
-LED lighting is recommended for energy efficiency and reduced heat generation.
+LED lighting is recommended for its energy efficiency and reduced heat output.
+Cannabis Consulting professionals often advise on safe lighting solutions.

 What emergency lighting solutions are ideal for cannabis facilities?